How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 AllStarLink Nodes can be built in many ways with various tradeoffs between cost, features, ease of construction, portability, audio quality and RF performance.
 Most nodes now available are small, simple, support only half-duplex operation, and often have low audio quality.
 Or another common approach is to use old Motorola or similar mobile radios, which have good audio and RF performance but take up a lot of space and make inefficient use of power, requiring 5+ Amps of supply current and putting out 5+ Watts of power when only a few 100mW is usually needed.

 In some applications a small portable node such as a SHARI or HotSpotRadio node might work fine, if you already have a Raspberry Pi or can find one at a reasonable price.
-These are compact, portable, and can have good audio quality if properly assembled and tested.
+These are compact, portable, and can have good audio quality if properly designed, assembled and tested.
 For those who are new to AllStar this can be a good way to get familiar with AllStar and with the performance and limitations of a "starter" node.
 For mobile use portability is often the main priority, but even then there is no good reason to settle for limitations or any less than excellent performance.

-After months of research and testing starting in late 2022 I developed the ANF101 design which is the most cost-effective full-duplex radio-based node on the market, with outstanding audio quality, using readily available FCC-certified components, and that can be built by anyone with basic electronics skills.
-I have seen no previous mentions online of this having been done with excellent audio quality and RF performance, full-featured mini PC, radio interface, node radios, power supply, and integrated enclosure for under $150 in materials costs.
+After months of research and testing starting in late 2022 I developed the ANF101 design which is the most cost-effective, highest-performance full-duplex radio-based node available, using readily available FCC-certified components, that can be built by anyone with basic electronics skills.
+I have seen no previous mentions online of this having been done with excellent audio quality and RF performance, full-featured MiniPC, radio interface, node radios, power supplies and integrated enclosure for under $150 in materials costs.

-AllScan ANF101 (w/Dell Wyse 3040, R1-ASL URI, and 2 Retevis RT85 HTs)
+AllScan ANF101 (w/Dell Wyse 3040, AllScan URI100 and 2 Retevis RT85 HTs)

 Table of Contents